 - A judge or jury acquitted you of the DUI charges.

 To file a petition to seal your DUI arrest, you need to request and obtain your record from the police department, fill out the appropriate forms, and file the petition with the court, along with any applicable fees.
 If a judge grants your request, you can send a copy of the judge’s ruling to all law enforcement agencies or prosecutor’s offices that have your record.

 Once the judge’s ruling is in your hands, you can truthfully say to potential employers (and almost everyone else) that you have no arrests for DUI on your record.

-The ability to get a DUI off your record can make your life a lot better, but you will need an outstanding DUI defense lawyer on your side to help you avoid a conviction.
-Colorado Springs DUI defense attorney James Newby uses the experience and insights he gained as a former DUI prosecutor to defend the rights of individuals facing DUI charges.
-He attacks the prosecution’s case at every turn, looking for every possible weakness to put his clients in the best position to obtain a favorable outcome.
+The ability to get a DUI off your record can make your life a lot better, but you will need an outstanding DUI attorney on your side to help you avoid a conviction.
+Colorado Springs DUI attorneys at James Newby Law use the experience and insights gained as former DUI prosecutors to defend the rights of individuals facing DUI charges.
+They attack the prosecution’s case at every turn, looking for every possible weakness to put their clients in the best position to obtain a favorable outcome.